jondgoodwin/progling/content/post/type-expressions.md

   which can later be specialized to either a DerefNode or PtrNode.

 - The name resolution pass is when we determine whether a node is part of a type vs. value expression.
-Since any name resolves to its declaration, this is all we need to know whether the name is for a type vs. a variable.
-  Similarly, a StarNode can be specialized to a PtrNode if the inner expression is a type, otherwise it specializes to a DerefNode.
+This is a bottoms-up process.
+  So, for the expression `*i32, f32`, we begin at the bottom-most nodes, which are always going to be name-based.
+Since the declarations for named variables, functions and types look nothing alike, it is easy to determine that `i32` and `f32` are both types.
+  Knowing this, we now know that `*i32` must therefore be a type, which we mark by specializing the StarNode to a PtrNode, rather than a DerefNode.
+  Lastly, we now know that `?i32, f32` must also be a type, since both elements of the tuple are types.
+  A tuple's expressions must always be either all types or all value-based expressions, or else a compiler error is produced.

 - The type check pass is when we can verify whether any specific expression node is expected to be a type vs. value node, based on the context of where